Collegio Alberoni

 The Collegio Alberoni is a Roman Catholic seminary located on Via Emilia Parmense #77 in Piacenza, Italy.
 The complex also includes a prominent art gallery, Galleria Alberoni.
-Affiliated with the seminary are an seismic and astronomical observatory (founded 1870), a museum of natural sciences, a library, and the church of San Lazzaro.
+Affiliated with the seminary are a seismic and astronomical observatory (founded 1870), a museum of natural sciences, a library, and the parish church of San Lazzaro e San Vincenzo De Paoli.

+The institution was endowed by the Cardinal Giulio Alberoni (1664-1742); construction began in 1732, and the seminary opened in 1751.
+In 1746, during the War of Austrian Succession, the structures of the time were nearly razed.
+It is now administered by the Congregation of the Mission, also known as Vicentines.